Hipparchus-Math/hipparchus/hipparchus-core/src/site/markdown/random.md

 ## Random Strings

-The methods `nextHexString` and `nextSecureHexString` can be used to generate random strings of hexadecimal characters.
-Both of these methods produce sequences of strings with good dispersion properties.
-The difference between the two methods is that the second can be cryptographically secure (depending on the quality of the secure algorithm provider).
+The method `nextHexString` can be used to generate random strings of hexadecimal characters.
+It produces sequences of strings with good dispersion properties.
 The implementation of `nextHexString(n)` in `RandomDataGenerator` uses the following simple algorithm to generate a string of `n` hex digits:

 * `n/2+1` binary bytes are generated using the underlying RandomGenerator
 * Each binary byte is translated into 2 hex digits

-The `RandomDataGenerator` implementation of the "secure" version, `nextSecureHexString` generates hex characters in 40-byte "chunks" using a 3-step process:

-* generating random numbers
-* generating random vectors
-* generating random strings
-* generating cryptographically secure sequences of random numbers or strings
-* generating random samples and permutations
-* analyzing distributions of values in an input file and generating values "like" the values in the file
-* generating data for grouped frequency distributions or histograms

-Similarly to the secure random number generation methods, `nextSecureHexString` is __much slower__ than the non-secure version.
-It should be used only for applications such as generating unique session or transaction ids where predictability of subsequent ids based on observation of previous values is a security concern.
-If all that is needed is an even distribution of hex characters in the generated strings, the non-secure method should be used.

 ## Random permutations, combinations, sampling

 To select a random sample of objects in a collection, you can use the